slhck/smem2/readme.md

 # smem

 **I did not make this software - just trying to improve it**

- * fixed -M filter filter
- * fixed -R option not accepting argument
+\<G-dH\>
  * added support for proc/pid/smaps_rollup (big speed boost for nonmapping part)
  * added SwapPss column
  * added TPss column - Pss + SwapPss
- * added group by command mode - same executables grouped together
+ * added group by command mode -g - same executables grouped together
+ * added physical RAM size detection via dmidecode
+ * added kernel modules size in system view
+ * excluded own process from -P filtered output
+ * fixed -M filter
+ * fixed -R option not accepting argument
+ * fixed -K option - kernel compression detection
+ * fixed AVGUSS - KeyError: 'uss'
  * removed unneeded --source option

- * excluded own process from output
+\</G-dH\>

 [smem](http://www.selenic.com/smem/) is a tool that can give numerous reports on memory usage on Linux systems.
 Unlike existing tools, smem can report proportional set size (PSS), which is a more meaningful representation of the amount of memory used by libraries and applications in a virtual memory system.